l0k1/superhappyfunbubbletime/README.md

 *SHFBT is currently not in a workable/playable condition.
 It is still pre-alpha.*

+As such, if you want the ROM you have to build it yourself for now.

 If there haven't been any updates in a month or two, it's because I've been busy.
 But SHFBT is always there, in my brain, telling me I have to come back and work on it.

 ###Building